DearHRS/WoTBlitzArmourPenetrationCalculator/README.md

 -added new function OtherFunx::GetWstringVectorLength(); gets size total size from a string vector

 -finally finished tabular view between enhanced armour off and on

+log:27.04.2023 2336
+-fixed a bug that caused output to display impossible range factors like (120, 120]

+-fixed a bug where tracks armour thickness were being increased by enhanced armour

+-fixed a bug that occured due to previous bug fix didn't allow enhanced armour on to fully output because enhanced armour off ended too early